michael-hartmann/caps/docs/manual/manual.rst

 parameters given by ``omegap_high`` and ``gamma_high``.
 More details can be found in the directory ``materials/``.

-Here is an example that computes the Casimir energy for a sphere of :math:`R=50\mu\mathrm{m}` at separation :math:`L=500\mathrm{nm}` at room temperature :math:`T=300\mathrm{K}` for real gold:
+The following example computes the Casimir energy for a sphere of :math:`R=50\mu\mathrm{m}` at separation :math:`L=500\mathrm{nm}` at room temperature :math:`T=300\mathrm{K}` for real gold: